Advanced Usage¶

 .

-For example, model_designer.synthesize
+For example, model.synthesize

-is the sync version, and model_designer.synthesize_async
+is the sync version, and model.synthesize_async

 is the async version.

-This example generates and executes multiple circuits concurrently, cutting execution time by half.
-A synchronous code would execute the second circuit only after the first one finished.
-Asynchronous code runs them in parallel.
+This example generates and executes multiple circuits concurrently, cutting execution time by half:

 import asyncio

-from classiq import ModelDesigner, RegisterUserInput, Executor
+from classiq import Model, RegisterUserInput, Executor

 from classiq.builtin_functions import ArithmeticOracle, GroverOperator